signalfx/signalfx-agent/docs/monitor-template.md

 - Metrics that are not marked as Included are custom metrics, such as system or service metrics that you configure the Smart Agent to send outside of the default set of metrics.
 Your SignalFx subscription allows you to send a certain number of custom metrics.

 You may need to add a flag to these metrics.
-Check the configuration file for comments about flag requirements.
+Check the config file for flag requirements.

 | Name | Type | Included | Description |